blekhmanlab/milk_infant_microbiome/figures/species_composition/README.md

-This folder will contain the figures resulting from the analysis on the taxonomic composition of milk and stool samples.
+This folder will contain the figures resulting from the analysis on the taxonomic species-level composition of milk and stool samples.